 - Having your book published by a recognized publisher gives you instant credibility.

 - You may receive a decent, or even substantial, advance payment.

 - The production costs (editing, printing, etc.) are paid for by the publisher.

 - Your book will be presented in the publisher’s catalog and at industry trade shows.

-- The publisher takes care of distribution to bookstores and other venues, lists it on Amazon.com, and so on.
+- The publisher takes care of distribution to bookstores and other venues, lists it on Amazon, and so on.

-- You must begin by writing an extensive book proposal, then hope a publisher will be intrigued enough to publish your book.
+- You must begin by writing either an extensive book proposal or the full manuscript, then hope a publisher will be intrigued enough to publish your book.

-- You must already have a “media platform” significant enough to attract a publisher’s attention.
+- You must already have an author platform significant enough to attract a publisher’s attention.

-- There’s a long delay between initial presentation of the idea to the publisher and publication – generally, at least a year.
+- There’s a long delay between initial presentation of the idea to the publisher and publication—at least a year, most likely longer.

 - You earn a very small fee for each book sold.

 - There’s a good chance the publisher will decide that your book is “mid-list” and give it little or no publicity support.

 - The publisher can relegate your book to “out of print” status, or worse, keep it in print but do little with it, effectively leaving your book in limbo.

 - You cannot overly promote yourself, your company, or your products in your book.